trzy/Supermodel/Docs/README.txt

         - Improved ROM loading.
 It should no longer be as easily confused by combined ROM sets as long as unused files are removed.
         - Configuration file now supports more settings and allows game- specific customization.
         - Added light gun crosshairs ('Lost World'), enabled by default in full screen mode and selectable by pressing Alt-I.
         - Drive board and force feedback emulation for 'Scud Race', 'Daytona USA 2', and 'Sega Rally 2'.
 [Nik Henson]
         - Viewable display area properly clipped.
 Ghost artifacts no longer appear in border regions when the resolution exceeds the display area.
         - Changed gear shifting: added a dedicated neutral gear and sequential shifting.
         - Console-based debugger (not enabled by default, must be enabled during compile-time).
 [Nik Henson]
         - Source code and Makefile cleanup.

-    Version 0.1.2a
+    Version 0.1.2a (April 3, 2011)
         - Included missing GLEW files.

-    Version 0.1.1a
+    Version 0.1.1a (April 2, 2011)
         - Minor source code update.
         - Set Render3D to NULL in the CReal3D constructor.
 Fixes crashes that occur on some builds.
 [Nik Henson]